 Continue reading “The Persona [a poem]”

 A while back, I went on medication for the first time for my major depressive disorder and generalized anxiety.
 I wrote poems every day, starting from the first day I took the pill.
 I used my poetry to track my mood and the timeline of the medicine taking effect.
 When I look at the poetry written during the beginning of that journey and compare it to now, it’s as if two different people are speaking.
 This poem reflects me in the beginning of my journey.
 My other poem, “I am Grateful,” reflects how I feel today.

 I took this magic pill

 and I was given the gift of reason

 or at least they were dulled out

 By Cara Amy Goldthorpe | Featured Contributor

-Continue reading “Beyond the Physical [a poem]”
+Continue reading “Prayer to the Elements [a poem]”